apify/apify-docs/content/docs/tutorials/scrape_websites_using_the_sitemap.md

 ## [](#full-code-example) Full code example

-If we create a new actor using the code below on the Apify [platform](https://console.apify.com/actors), it returns a nicely formatted spreadsheet containing a list of breweries with their beers and descriptions.
+If we create a new actor using the code below on the [Apify platform](https://console.apify.com/actors), it returns a nicely formatted spreadsheet containing a list of breweries with their beers and descriptions.

-Make sure to select the **Node.js 12 + Chrome on Debian** ([apify/actor-node-chrome](https://hub.docker.com/r/apify/actor-node-chrome/)) [base image]({{@link actors/development/base_docker_images.md}}), otherwise the run will fail.
+Make sure to use the [`apify/actor-node-puppeteer-chrome`](https://hub.docker.com/r/apify/actor-node-puppeteer-chrome) [image]({{@link actors/development/base_docker_images.md}}) for your Dockerfile, otherwise the run will fail.

 ```javascript
 import { Actor } from 'apify';